Loving Arms

-"Loving Arms" is a song written by Tom Jans and first recorded and released by Kris Kristofferson and Rita Coolidge as a duet in 1973 on their album Full Moon.
+"Loving Arms" is a song written by Tom Jans and first recorded as a duet by Kris Kristofferson and Rita Coolidge for their 1973 album Full Moon.

-It was covered by Dobie Gray shortly after, and then by a number of artists the following year including Elvis Presley, Petula Clark and Jody Miller.
-Millie Jackson and Olivia Newton-John also covered the song in 1975.
+The song was notably covered by Dobie Gray that same year, then by a number of artists including Elvis Presley and Petula Clark in 1974.

 History

 "Loving Arms" was written by Tom Jans.
 Jans recorded the song and released his version on his 1974 self-titled album.

 Dobie Gray's version of the song peaked at number 61 on the Billboard Hot 100 for the week of October 6, 1973.

 Kris Kristofferson and Rita Coolidge's version was released as a single in late 1973, and became a minor Billboard Hot 100 hit in the spring of 1974.
 The song first appeared on their 1973 duet album Full Moon.

 Elvis Presley's version was first released on his 1974 album Good Times.
 In 1975, it was included as a B-side on some editions of his "My Boy" single.
 In 1981, it appeared on Presley's posthumous album Guitar Man and was released as the second single from it, with "You Asked Me To" on side B. In the UK, the song spent 6 weeks on the UK Singles Chart, peaking at number 47 for the week of April 14.
 In the United States, the single charted as a double A-side ("Lovin' Arms"/"You Asked Me To") on the Billboard Hot Country Singles chart, peaking at number 8 on the week of June 20.

-Petula Clark's version reached number 9 on the Canadian AC/Pop charts, February 1, 1975.
+Petula Clark's version reached number 12 on the US AC chart and number 9 on the Canadian AC/Pop charts on February 1, 1975.

-In March 1977, the song was used in an episode of the TV show Starsky and Hutch (season 2, "Long Walk Down a Short Dirt Road") when David Soul as "Hutch" performed it with guest star Lynn Anderson in the show's tag.

 In total, the song has been covered over 50 times.
-Other notable covers include ones by Olivia Newton-John, Etta James and the Dixie Chicks.
-French singer and actor Johnny Hallyday covered it in French (under the title "J'ai pleuré sur ma guitare") on his 17th studio album Je t'aime, je t'aime, je t'aime (1974).
+Other notable covers include ones by Olivia Newton-John, Etta James, the Dixie Chicks, and Demis Roussos.